First Steps With Qt Designer and PyQt6

 That's it.
 Your window is now fully set up.
 Since the use of a .ui file abstracts out the UI-specific code, you can use this same pattern to load any interface you design.

-You can interact with widgets created through Qt Creator just as you would those created with code.
+You can interact with widgets created through Qt Designer just as you would those created with code.
 To make things simpler uic adds all child widgets to the window object by their id name as specified in Qt Creator.
 We'll cover how to work with these in the next part.

 Well done, you've finished this tutorial!
 Mark As Complete